-Designed for experienced clinical professionals who have responsibility for education and training, the Medical Education programme covers the principles and methods of teaching and learning and their application to healthcare.
+Designed for experienced clinical professionals (including health professionals, dentists and vets) who have responsibility for education and training, the Medical Education programme covers the principles and methods of teaching and learning and their application to healthcare.
 The programme provides you with the skills needed to plan and deliver successful teaching and learning sessions

 Its flexible, modular structure allows you to study over a period and to a level suited to your own professional needs and circumstances.